 - Prosecution the war criminals of Syria.
 Beyond Borders Magazine, 2017.

-- Research titled Referral to the International Criminal Court, published in a Scientific Journal of the Arab Academy in Denmark, No. 20. p 99-129.
-March .2017.(in Arabic).
+- Referral to the International Criminal Court.
+Journal of the Arab Academy in Denmark, 2017 (20): 99-129. (in Arabic)

-- A blog titled: ‘In the midst of political bargaining, migrants are the biggest losers’.
-Published by Middle East Centre of LSE, London 2016.
+- In the midst of political bargaining, migrants are the biggest losers.
+Blog post on Middle East Centre of the London School of Economics website, 2016.

-- Working paper on international efforts to combat money-laundering crimes, submitted to the scientific seminar on anti-money laundering crimes.
-Organised by London Centre for Studies and Research, London, 13th-14th July 2014(in Arabic).
+- International efforts to combat money-laundering crimes.
+Working paper for the scientific seminar on anti-money laundering crimes, organised by the London Centre for Studies and Research, 13th-14th July 2014. (in Arabic)

-- Implementation of foreign criminal judgments, comparative research, published at Journal of the Syrian Bar Association, No. 14 of 2011 ( in Arabic).
+- Implementation of foreign criminal judgments.
+Journal of the Syrian Bar Association, 2011 (14). (in Arabic)

 - International cooperation in combating terrorism crimes.
 PhD thesis, Cairo University, 2011. (in Arabic)